Krystian-L-Lis/Stage/README.md

 - Utilities - result helpers, string builders, path identifiers, time helpers, math helpers, and color builders.

 ---
-## **Tests & Examples**

-The main example project is [Gates Belt Measurement](Example/GatesBeltMeasurement/README.md).
-It shows how Stage is used in a real TwinCAT solution with a main PLC task, a fast task, discoverable devices, HMI table builders, and startable procedures.

-API examples are also available in the local [API Reference](Docs/API/home.md).

----

 ## **Quick Start**